doiscineastas-bit/All-Pokemon-Catchable-251-Mod-Crystal/README.md

 A Lua mod for the **Gen1Recomp** engine that makes all 251 Pokémon naturally obtainable in a single playthrough of **Pokémon Crystal**.

+This project was built upon and inspired by the incredible work of the Pokémon reverse-engineering and modding community.
+Special thanks to:

+*   **[wowabox's APC 151 Mod](https://github.com/wowabox/All_Pokemon_Catchable_151_Mod):** For the initial inspiration on using the Gen1Recomp Lua API for catchable mods.
+*   **[aleckermit's Pokémon Perfect Crystal](https://www.romhacking.net/reviews/9531/):** For the excellent encounter and evolution design used as the foundation for the 251 distribution.
+*   **[weskestis' Universal Randomizer](https://github.com/weskestis/UniversalRandomizer):** For the brilliant `Runtime Hooks` technique (`encounter.species`) that allowed us to intercept and dynamically inject wild encounters.
+*   **[pret/pokecrystal](https://github.com/pret/pokecrystal):** The legendary Pokémon Crystal disassembly, providing the internal structures, 7-slot encounter percentages, and native syntax required for this mod.

-Inspired by the engine implementation of [wowabox's APC 151 Mod](https://github.com/wowabox/All_Pokemon_Catchable_151_Mod) and the encounter/evolution design from [Pokémon Perfect Crystal (2020 Update)](https://www.romhacking.net/reviews/9531/) by aleckermit, this mod uses the Gen1Recomp Mod API to dynamically inject wild encounters and evolution data into the game memory. **Your vanilla ROM and `.sav` files are never altered.**
+This mod uses the Gen1Recomp Mod API to dynamically inject wild encounters and evolution data into the game memory. **Your vanilla ROM and `.sav` files are never altered.**

 ---